renugaTV/search-pages/README.md

-The demo of Pages-Search-Lambda through console
+The demo of Pages-Search-Lambda through AWS console

 ![pages-search-lambda-demo_AdobeExpress (3)](https://github.com/renugaTV/search-pages/assets/15089078/fa917a02-0489-4fe3-a4c5-d88a61208602)